 Infinite Rider on the Big Dogma was released in May 1979 and is Michael Nesmith's ninth studio album as a singer/songwriter during his post-Monkees career.
 The LP was Nesmith's third to be released on his own label, Pacific Arts.
 To continue developing Pacific Arts' multimedia projects, Nesmith originally developed Infinite Rider as a "video album."
 It peaked at #151 on the Billboard chart.

 To promote the release of Infinite Rider, Pacific Arts issued a promotional album entitled "The Michael Nesmith Radio Special."
 The program intertwines an interview with Nesmith with the anticipated slate of songs for the LP.

 A big thanks to Ben Belmares who supplied the scans seen below:

 From a Radio Engine to the Photon Wing was released in 1977 and is Michael Nesmith's eighth studio album as a singer/songwriter during his post-Monkees career.
 The LP was Nesmith's second released on his own label, Pacific Arts.

 Michael experienced a moderate worldwide hit with the lead-off track "Rio" (including a Top 30 placing in the United Kingdom), and later produced a promotional video for it.
 The video for "Rio" helped spur Nesmith's creation of a television program called PopClips for the Nickelodeon cable network.
-In 1980, PopClips was sold to Time Warner/Amex.
-Time Warner/Amex ultimately developed PopClips into the MTV network.
+In 1980, PopClips was sold to Time Warner/Amex, who ultimately developed PopClips into MTV.